TomerG711/DDPG_github/README.md

 ### Environment

 There are several dependencies required, and you may install it via *pip* or *docker*.
-The code was tested on Python 3.8 and PyTorch 1.9.0.
+The code was written and tested on Python 3.8 and PyTorch 1.9.0.

 #### Pip

 ```
-pip install torch torchvision lpips numpy tqdm pillow blobfile pyYaml pandas scipy opencv-python
+pip install torch torchvision lpips numpy tqdm pillow pyYaml pandas scipy
 ```

-Download the relevant torch and torchvision according to your setup, for example:
+Install the relevant torch and torchvision versions according to your setup, for example:

 ```
 pip install torch==1.9.0+cu111 torchvision==0.10.1+cu111 -f https://download.pytorch.org/whl/torch_stable.html